ctd1969/bioinfScripts/README.md

 [1] vcf2csv.py – converts Stacks and iPyrad VCF files to CSV files (e.g. to conduct PCA analyses).
 Usage: `python vcf2csv.py E48.a05.vcf ouFile.csv`

-[2] popWriter.py will create a population map (format: taxon <tab> location) file from a VCF and a master file of taxa and locations (useful for many downstream programs)
+[2] popWriter.py will create a population map (format: taxon <tab> location) file from a VCF and a master file of taxa and locations (useful for many downstream programs).
 Usage: `python popWriter.py E48.a05.vcf popinfo.csv outFile.csv`

-[3] stacksFastaWriter.py takes Stacks formatted .fa files and writes each locus as an alignment to a separate file in a new folder
+[3] stacksFastaWriter.py takes Stacks formatted .fa files and writes each locus as an alignment to a separate file in a new folder.
 Usage: `python stacksFastaWriter.py batch_0.vcf batch_0.fa fastaFolder`

-[4] Concatenator.py will concatenate fasta files that contain the same ordered taxa (i.e. outputs from [3])
+[4] Concatenator.py will concatenate fasta files that contain the same ordered taxa (i.e. outputs from [3]).
 Usage: `python Concatenator.py fastaFolder alignment.fas`

-[5] vcf2fineStr.py converts Stacks VCF outputs to fineRADstructure formatted files (NB does not consider phasing of data – see fineRADstructure manual)
+[5] vcf2fineStr.py converts Stacks VCF outputs to fineRADstructure formatted files (NB does not consider phasing of data – see fineRADstructure manual).
 Usage: `python vcf2fineStr.py E48.a05.vcf popinfo.csv outFile.txt`